gayeongpark/gayeongpark.github.io/_posts/2024-09-28-LOGICAL-SECURITY.md

 4. Data Transfer: Encrypted data transmission occurs using the parameters set in Phase 2.
 5. Tunnel Termination: The tunnel ends when SAs are deleted or expire.

+### Key Components in IPsec

+- AH: Provides data integrity and authentication (but not encryption).

+- ESP: Provides data confidentiality (encryption), integrity, and authentication.

+- IKE: Responsible for setting up secure connections and exchanging cryptographic keys.

 ### Modes of Operation to allow the data transfer

 - Transport Mode: Used in client-to-site VPNs, uses the original packet header and minimizes packet size.